strang3nt/MeMoCo_assignments/assignment_2/report/report.md

 | 80 | 0,25349 | 0,55% | 1,74% | 28,95% |
 | 100 | 0,48581 | 0,90% | 1,47% | 16,75% |

-: Running times  and results of the instances tested, grouped by size of instance, using the Lin-Kernighan heuristic implementation.
-The table displays the mean and max relative error, with respect to the exact solutions obtained via MILP, the mean CPU time, in seconds, and the relative standard deviation of the CPU time in LK. \label{tab:summary}
+: Running times  and results of the instances tested, grouped by size of instance, using LK.
+The table displays the mean and max relative error, with respect to the solutions obtained via MILP, the mean CPU time, in seconds, and the relative standard deviation of the CPU time in LK. \label{tab:summary}

 From \ref{tab:summary} I notice the following:

- - running times vary considerably within instances of the same size, that is also something that is apparent in MILP, but this time I also notice that execution times vary between different executions of the same instance, that is because each time LK starts with a different random tour, which is shown in \ref{img:stdcost}
+ - running times vary considerably across instances of the same size, which happens in MILP as well, but this time I also notice that execution times vary between different executions of the same instance, that is because each time LK starts with a different random tour, which is shown in \ref{img:stdcost}.
+This visualization shows that as the size of the instances grow, the variation in execution times become less noticeable
  - errors are on average less than $1%$, and less than $2%$ in the worst case, which is surprisingly good.

 ![A graph that represents the relative standard deviation of cost, grouped by number of nodes.\label{img:stdcost}](src/relStdDev.pdf)

 Graphs \ref{img:time}, \label{img:timelog}, \label{img:timecpuuser} all show different visualization for execution time of MILP against LK.
 I already know from table \ref{tab:results} that on average, even on the biggest instance, LK improves by a huge margin execution times.
-The visualizations plot time complexity and how it behaves with respect of the different instances, from the trend lines I can immediately notice that MILP grows much faster than LK, especially towards the end.
+The visualizations plot time complexity and how it behaves with respect of the different instances, from the trend lines I notice that MILP has a steeper growth with respect to LK, especially towards the instances with a size of 80 nodes and 100 nodes.

 ![A graph that represents the behavior of LK with respect to CPU time, in seconds, grouped by number of nodes.\label{img:time}](src/cpuTimeNodes.pdf)